input-output-hk/marlowe/docs/Tutorials.md

 > __Important note:__ these tutorials address Marlowe 1.3, which
 > is the version implemented in the current version of Meadow,
 > and is covered in the ISoLA paper.
+This version is tagged as **v1.3**
+> and is available here: [https://github.com/input-output-hk/marlowe/tree/v1.3](https://github.com/input-output-hk/marlowe/tree/v1.3).
 >
 > They will be updated for the summit in April to cover Marlowe 2.0, which irons out
-> a number of infelicities in 1.3, and which will be in the new version of Meadow.
+> a number of infelicities in 1.3, and which will be in the current version of Meadow.

 ### Contributing materials
 - Marlowe paper from ISoLA